asharma567/asharma567.github.io/_posts/2018-02-22-Favorite-Article,-Why-Data-Leaders-head-for-the-Exit.md

 For further affirmation a buddy of mine (a leader at another startup) sent me [this article](https://www.linkedin.com/pulse/why-data-science-leaders-running-exit-edward-chenard/) after I was griping to him about some of the issues I have to deal with.

-I extracted the following awesome qoutes from which clear up a lot of misconceptions and can attest to this first-hand.
+I extracted the following awesome quotes from which clear up a lot of misconceptions and can attest to this first-hand.

 Leading
 -------